brandonporcel/kindle-lyrics/README.md

 # Kindle Lyrics 🎵

-Kindle Lyrics is a website that allows users to send album lyrics in PDF format directly to their Kindle email.
-Expand your music knowledge and enjoy reading lyrics like never before!
+**Kindle Lyrics** is a website that allows users to generate a PDF with full album lyrics and send it directly to their **Kindle email**.
+Expand your music knowledge and enjoy reading lyrics on your Kindle like never before! 📖✨

 ---

 ## 🚀 Features

-- Search for albums while typing, with auto-suggestions.
+- 🔍 **Smart search**: search for albums with real-time suggestions.
-- Generate a PDF containing the lyrics of all tracks in an album.
+- 📑 **PDF generation**: create a single PDF with all the lyrics from an album.
-- Send the generated PDF to your Kindle email.
+- 📤 **Send to Kindle**: automatically deliver the generated PDF to your Kindle email.
+- 🌍 Future plans: add translations, Spotify integration, user preferences, and more!

 ---